otto-torino/django-baton/README.md

 ### <a name="configuration-analytics"></a>ANALYTICS

+> :information_source: In order to use the Google Analytics index install baton along the optional dependencies with `$ pip install django-baton[analytics]`

 You can create a cool index page displaying some statistics widgets using the Google Analytics API just by defining the `ANALYTICS` setting.

 It requires two keys: